Mummies in the garden?!!?

-There are many reasons for fruit mummification, but the important thing is to remove them quickly and completely.
-Fruit mummies are breeding grounds for billions of fungal spores that can wreck havoc on your current or next summer’s harvest.
+Mummies are what happens when fungal structures replace healthy plant tissues.
+Fruit mummies are breeding grounds for hundreds of millions of fungal spores that can wreak havoc on your current or next summer’s harvest.